ABOUT THE STUDY

 ALSWH is a national research resource providing an evidence base to the government and other decision-making bodies within Australia for the development and evaluation of policy and practice in many areas of service delivery that affect women.
 The project also increases the growing bank of national and international knowledge about women’s health through collaborative research with national and international research teams.

-The Australian Longitudinal Study on Women’s Health is funded by the Australian Government Department of Health and Ageing and is a collaborative project conducted by staff and investigators at The University of Newcastle and The University of Queensland.
+The Australian Longitudinal Study on Women’s Health is funded by the Australian Government Department of Health and is a collaborative project conducted by staff and investigators at The University of Newcastle and The University of Queensland.